404cys/Responsive-Navbar/README.md

 Code Explanation
-Logo: The logo is placed on the left side of the navbar.

 Menu Toggle (Hamburger Icon): The menu toggle is a hidden checkbox.
 When clicked, it opens the menu on smaller screens.
 We use peer classes to manage the visibility of the navbar based on whether the checkbox is checked.